AllanBlanchard/tutoriel_wp/english/function-contract/well-specified-function.md

 Indeed, we did not specify the allowed side effects for our function.
 In order to specify side effects, we use an `assign` clause which is part of the postcondition of a function.
-It allows us to specify which **non local** elements (we verify side effects) can be modified during the execution of the function.
+It allows us to specify which **non-local** elements (we verify side effects) can be modified during the execution of the function.